RouleThomas/Akizu_Lab/008_ChIPseq_YAP_Conchi/001__ChIPseq_V1/labnote.md

-## Test TC-genotype diff with H3K27me3
+## FAIL WRONG TRAJ  Test TC-genotype diff with H3K27me3

 In `002*/003*` at `# Heatmap clutering DEGs per traj _ REVISED METHOD` we identified TC-genotype DEG, l2fc2 is good treshold with 516 DEGs.
 We performed clustering and identified cluster induced early and lately upon DASA treatment.